OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter03-01-Glossary.md

 # Concept Glossary

-There are a lot of ways to talk about the topics and concepts underlying digital security, and the example that really clicks can be different for every person.
-This resource is less a glossary than a round-up of great analogies and explanations, offering simplified explanations of technical concepts for non-technical users.
-(And if you have more concepts or analogies to add to this resource, we'd love to [hear from you](mailto:fieldguide@opennews.org).)
+There are many ways to talk about digital-security concepts, and the example that really clicks can be different for every person.
+This resource is less a glossary than a roundup of great analogies and explanations, offering easier ways to explain technical concepts for non-technical users.

+**Adding your ideas:** We know this list is incomplete, and it probably always will be!
+It's a great place for contributions from the journalism-security community, so if you have a favorite concept or helpful analogy to share, we'd love to [hear from you](mailto:fieldguide@opennews.org).
+Let's make this list a lot longer:

 * [Networks](#networks)
 * [HTTPS](#https)